Is Rent-to-Own a sound sales tool for the shed builder?

 Rent-to-Own is also good for the customer.

 RTO can solve storage problems quickly for customers with a genuine storage need but an unsure financial future.
 Now, these customers can receive immediate benefit from a storage building even though their budget does not allow for an outright purchase.
-Customers can earn ownership one day while enjoying the convenience of secure, dry storage on their property.
+Customers can earn ownership one day while enjoying the convenience of secure, dry storage on their property today.

 There is little to no credit hassle with an RTO contract unlike traditional retail financing.
 And there is no real or lingering financial liability since the RTO contract can be cancelled and the building returned.
 The Rent-to-Own company handles, manages, and minimizes the risk associated with the RTO contract while serving the retail customer’s needs, and maintaining ownership of the rental building until the contract is completed or terminated.